Azole: Compound classes

-Use as anti-fungal agents
+Use as antifungal agents

 The search for antifungal agents with acceptable toxicity profiles led first to the discovery of ketoconazole, the first azole-based oral treatment of systemic fungal infections, in the early 1980s.
 Later, triazoles fluconazole and itraconazole, with a broader spectrum of antifungal activity and improved safety profile were developed.
 In order to overcome limitations such as sub-optimal spectra of activity, drug-drug interactions, toxicity, development of resistance and unfavorable pharmacokinetics, analogues were developed.
 Second-generation triazoles, including voriconazole, posaconazole and ravuconazole, are more potent and more active against resistant pathogens.

+For wood preservation, other azoles such as propiconazole, tebuconazole and cyproconazole, are used as antifungal agents in several wood products or structures, with or without the addition of copper-containing compounds.
+Such azoles possess a good activity in solvents and water-based formulations, and are effective against wood-destroying, rot fungi.